-- Guidelines for visitors may vary and are based on patients' conditions and need for rest.
-General visiting hours are 9 a.m.-9 p.m. - Children ages 6-12 may visit but must be supervised by an adult (other than the patient) at all times.
-If you would like younger children to visit, please speak with the patient's nurse prior to making arrangements. - To protect our patients and staff, we ask that visitors who are ill not come to the hospital. - Hospital doors are locked each evening at 9 p.m.
-Visitors may enter through the northeast door by the nurse's station by ringing the buzzer or doorbell. - Our nursing shift changes are 6:30-7:30 a.m. and 6:30-7:30 p.m.
+- Children ages 6-12 may visit but must be supervised by an adult (other than the patient) at all times.
+If you would like younger children to visit, please speak with the patient's nurse prior to making arrangements. - To protect our patients and staff, we ask that visitors who are ill not come to the hospital. - Hospital doors are locked each evening at 8:30 p.m.
+At that time we ask visitors to leave so patients can rest.
+After 8:30 p.m., visitors may enter through the Emergency Department and will receive an ID badge. - Our nursing shift changes are 7-7:30 a.m. and 7-7:30 p.m.
 We ask that family and friends not call for routine patient updates during this time so our nurses can focus on patient safety.
-We recognize your need for information and will gladly provide updates at other times. - We request only 1 visitor stay the night, if preferred. - Dining services are available - Inpatient room service available 7 a.m.
-6:30 p.m.
-Guests may order a room service tray for \$6 per tray. - First floor dining room and The Roasterie Café is available to guests.
-Hours are posted outside of each area.
+We recognize your need for information and will gladly provide updates at other times.